ekeilty17/ekeilty17.github.io/_posts/2023-11-01-how-I-remember-blackjack-basic-strategy.md

 ### Soft Hands

 I find these much less intuitive.
-But these is the best I've been able to simplify it.
+But these are the best I've been able to simplify it.

 * Use the following as your baseline
     * Always STAND on $\geq 19$